Nonprofit Sales Tax Exemption

 Changes to event setup

 Once the event setup is complete, you will be taken to the Event Payment page.
-Beginning June 1, on this page, you will be asked to answer whether or not you are a tax-exempt entity if your state offers an exemption.
+You will be asked to answer whether or not you are a tax-exempt entity if your state offers an exemption.
+You must complete this section for each event that is held by a tax-exempt entity.

 If you select “Yes,” you will be asked these follow up questions to prove nonprofit status.
 In addition to answering these questions, you will be asked to upload your 990 and state level nonprofit certificate.
 It is your responsibility to ensure that this information is up to date and accurate.